 When designing the 9845, HP developed a new concept they called the "unified mass storage model".
 Before the 9845, HP experimented with mass storage concepts which were more or less media-centric.
 For example a standard format for tape drives was created, the so-called SIF (Standard Interchange Format), which was not really portable to other types of media.
 With the 9845, HP wanted to create a system where most mass storage routines could be implemented independently from the underlaying hardware and media.
 This would not only have the advantage of re-usable code, but also simplified data transfer from one media to another and provided a standardized user interface for mass storage operations.

 This concept did fit well into the hardware concept of the HP 9845, which was very generic, too.
 The file structure is almost the same for all peripherals.
 The basic entity is the record, a 256 byte block of data.
-The generic view on mass storage is in principal just that of a linear seqence of records, starting with record zero.
+The generic view on mass storage is in principle just that of a linear seqence of records, starting with record zero.
 This is similar to the view on modern disc drives with their Logical Block Address (LBA) scheme.

 In fact the 9845 file system was identical to that of the HP 250/260 integrated multi-user computer system.
 The HP 250 had been developed in Fort Collins/Colorado, where also the HP 9845 was born, and adopted many of the concepts of the HP 9845, including the hybrid processor and, of course, the file system format.